-20. Title: On-site Wastewater Treatment System Regulations
+22. Title: On-site Wastewater Treatment System Regulations

-Issue: The State Water Resources Control Board's draft regulations for AB 855 (as drafted on November 7, 2008) would negatively impact approximately 25,000 residents and business in San Joaquin County.
+Issue: The State Water Resources Control Board's draft statewide regulations for onsite wastewater treatment systems would negatively impact residents and businesses in San Joaquin County.

-Legislative Platform: Support legislation similar to AB 268, AB 580, AB 916, as well as regulatory efforts to address problems associated with implementation of AB 885 - On-site Sewage Treatment Systems enacted in 2000; and support efforts to revise the State Water Resources Control Board's draft regulations for implementing AB 855 to adequately address issues identified by San Joaquin County.
+1. Support legislation similar to AB 268, AB 580, AB 916, as well as regulatory efforts to address problems associated with implementation of AB 885 - On-site Sewage Treatment Systems enacted in 2000.

+2. Support efforts to revise the State Water Resources Control Board's draft regulations for implementing AB 855 to adequately address issues identified by San Joaquin County.

-Background: In September 2000, AB 885 (Jackson) was enacted into law, requiring the adoption of regulations for the permitting and operation of the State's 1.2 million onsite wastewater treatment (septic) systems.
+Background: In September 2000, AB 885 (Jackson) was enacted into law, requiring the adoption of regulations for the permitting and operation of the State's \$1.2 million onsite wastewater treatment (septic) systems.
 On November 7, 2008, the State Water Resources Control Board (SWRCB) released draft statewide regulations.
 The regulations, as drafted, would potentially have far-reaching impacts to approximately 25,000 residents and businesses in San Joaquin County that utilize on-site septic systems for sewage disposal, as well as to local regulatory agencies.
-In summary, the regulations require additional oversight and expense for septic system site evaluation and design, well water monitoring, septic tank inspections, and performance standards.
+In summary, the regulations require additional oversight and expense for septic system site evaluation and design, well-water monitoring, septic tank inspections, and performance standards.
 There is widespread opposition to the regulations because they fail to adequately acknowledge the potential costs and difficulties associated with implementation.
 In addition, the regulations fail to document the scientific basis for certain requirements, provide clear enforcement provisions, or consider local septic system programs and standards already in place that are protective of public health and the environment.